List of awards and nominations received by Stormzy

 This is a list of awards and nominations received by Stormzy, a British singer, songwriter and music producer.
 Three times Brit Awards winner, he was recognized with the AIM Independent Music Diversity Champion Award and the 2023 Silver Clef Award for his outstanding contributions in the british music industry.

 After his solo debout single "Know Me From", Stormzy won three MOBO Awards and the BET Awards for Best International Act.
 In 2017 he won his first MTV Europe Music Award for Best Worldwide Act and was nominated for the British Breakthrough Act at the 2017 BRIT Awards.

 In 2018, his debut album Gang Signs & Prayer became the first rap album to win the Brit Award for British Album of the Year; at the same award ceremony he won the British Male Solo Artist Award.
-The album also won a Ivor Novello Award, an AIM Independent Music Award and was nominated at the Mercury Prize.
+The album also won an Ivor Novello Award, an AIM Independent Music Award and was nominated at the Mercury Prize.
 The same year he collaborated on Little Mix song "Power", winning two Global Awards.

 His second studio album Heavy Is the Head (2019) was promoted by the single "Vossi Bop", which won two UK Music Video Awards.
 At the 2020 Brit Awards the song was nominated for British Song of the Year, while Stormzy won for the second time the British Male Solo Artist Award.
 The same year he won his first BET Hip Hop Awards.
-In 2023 he publisched his third studio album This is What I Mean receiving nominations at the Brit Awards and MOBO Awards.
+In 2023 he published his third studio album This is What I Mean receiving nominations at the Brit Awards and MOBO Awards.
 The accomplished music video of the single "Mel Made Me Do It" won the MOBO Award for Best Music Video and received a nominations at the UK Music Video Awards and MTV Europe Music Award for Best Longform Video.